-This is the second year in my role as head of community engagement.
-In that capacity, I meet with alumni and alumni parents, participate in the work of the Admissions Office, and write for various publications of The Galloway School.
-I will continue to teach the European History course in Upper Learning as well as several electives in Middle Learning.
+The 2018 – 2019 academic year marks the third year in my role as head of community engagement.
+In that capacity, I meet with alumni and alumni parents, assist with the work of the Admissions Office, and write for various publication of The Galloway School.
+I help plan programs at the school and teach European History in Upper Learning as well as several electives in Middle Learning.

-I look forward to my second year as head of community engagement – and I hope to see some of you at the community events this year!
+I look forward to my third year as head of community engagement – and I hope to see some of you at the community events this year!

 All the best,